 Why you should visit Chester Zoo in Winter

-In early January I took my two four year olds to Chester Zoo in Winter, on a week day in term time.
-It transpires that it is the perfect time to go.
+In early January 2016 I took my two four year olds to Chester Zoo in Winter, on a week day in term time.
+It transpires that Winter is the perfect time to go to Chester Zoo.
 I’ve recently changed my job and so I’m now getting two days a week at home (or probably two days to get out and about) with my two four year olds before they start school in September.

 Chester Zoo is an incredible place mid week during term time and why if you have babies, toddlers or pre-schoolers you should visit and maybe even invest in an annual pass.
 I’ve written here about why you should visit on a Rainy Day and a lot of the reasons are similar, but with the added benefit of it being even quieter.

 On arrival the staff on the entrance took time to chat to my two about what they wanted to see that day.
 They could do that because there was literally no-on else walking in at the same time as us.
 I don’t think that has ever happened to me before (and we have been a lot!).

 Whilst the main reason to visit is that it is very very quiet.
 There also seemed to be lots more staff about and obviously loads more places to take photos near their favourite things!
 The kids are usually queueing up to get near this elephant statute (go figure!).

 This was elephant poo (lovely) and the girls got a good five minute talk from the volunteer about why, how, when, what the sweet corn was for in it….

 When we got to the butterfly house, there was another staff member around and this time he was getting the stick insects out for people to look at.
 When I say people – I mean the three of us and one other man.
 It was incredible.
 I felt so spoilt and as though I was there on an invitation only day.